Striking French workers disrupt flights, schools

 It is the first time in a decade that all unions representing more than 5 million public workers have rallied behind a protest call.

+As in other recent demonstrations, the number of protesters appeared low.
+While unions said some 400,000 people turned out across the country, the interior ministry put the figure at 209,000.

+The economy ministry said some just 14 percent of state civil servants had been on strike and just 9.5 percent in local administration.

-Protests last month against labour law reform that were led by private sector unions failed to persuade Macron to change policy course, but the French labour movement has traditionally been more muscular in the public sector.
+Protests last month against labor law reform that were led by private sector unions failed to persuade Macron to change policy course, but the French labor movement has traditionally been more muscular in the public sector.

 “We want to make our voices heard after months and months of attacks against the public sector and its workers,” said Mylene Jacquot, head of the civil servants’ federation at the moderate CFDT, France’s biggest trade union.